 We come back to the Pegg-Barnett formalism.
 From the practical point of view, to obtain the final, $s$-independent measurement of phase, one has to perform a number of measurements of finite-dimensional Pegg-Barnett operators given by different values of $s$.
 For a large enough number of measurement results obtained for large enough $s$, one can predict the limiting measurement result for $s\to\infty$.

-Let us now imagine that in this setup, before measuring the $s$-dimensional Pegg-Barnett operator, we first apply to the system $s$ times an infinitesimally weak QLA channel $\mathcal{A}_{1+\epsilon}$, $\epsilon\ll 1$.
-In other words, before measuring the $s$-dimensional Pegg-Barnett operator, we prepare the system in the state $\mathcal{A}_{1+\epsilon}^s(\hat{\rho})$, which, due to the semigroup property (\ref{eq:QLA_semigroup}), can be rewritten as
+Let us now imagine that in this setup, before measuring the $s$-dimensional Pegg-Barnett operator, we first apply to the system the QLA channel $\mathcal{A}_{1+s\epsilon}$, $\epsilon\ll 1$.
+In other words, before measuring the $s$-dimensional Pegg-Barnett operator, we prepare the system in the state $\mathcal{A}_{1+s\epsilon}(\hat{\rho})$.

-Here, in the second transition we used the fact that $\epsilon\ll 1$.
 Again, for a large enough number of measurement results obtained for large enough $s$, one can predict the limiting measurement result $s\to\infty$.
 Our main claim is that, in the limit of vanishing amplification strength, $\epsilon \to 0$, the results obtained from this procedure are indistinguishable from analogous results obtained from the Paul formalism for an unamplified state.

 We are now in the position to state our main result.
 For clarity, we present in the form of a proposition.

 \begin{proposition} The Paul probability distribution (\ref{eq:Paul_p}) can be obtained from the Pegg-Barnett continuous probability distribution (\ref{eq:PB_dist_continous}) through the quantum limited amplifier as: